angular/angular/aio/content/guide/glossary.md

 ## view hierarchy

 A tree of related views that can be acted on as a unit.
-The root view referenced as the *host view* of a component.
+The root view is referenced as the *host view* of a component.
 A host view is the root of a tree of *embedded views*, collected in a `ViewContainerRef` view container attached to an anchor element in the hosting component.
 The view hierarchy is a key part of Angular [change detection][AioGuideGlossaryChangeDetection].